Bridging the Language Gap: An Empirical Study of Bindings for Open Source Machine Learning Libraries Across Software Package Ecosystems: Results

-\textbf{Compared to community-maintained bindings for popular ML libraries, the officially-maintained bindings have a higher coverage and less technical lag.} There are 68 officially-maintained bindings and 87 community-maintained bindings~(44\% versus 56\%) for the 36 cross-ecosystem ML libraries.
-Figure~\ref{fig:ml_cross_eco_official_compare} shows that the coverage of community-maintained bindings are mostly below 0.2 and the technical lag of the source library are mostly between 22 and 163 days.
-In contrast, the officially-maintained bindings have a relatively large coverage and less technical lag.
-The Mann-Whitney U test shows that the distributions of the coverage and the distributions of the technical lag are both significantly different in officially-maintained bindings and community-maintained bindings.
-In addition, the values of Cliff's Delta $d$ are $0.670$ and $-0.882$ respectfully, which indicate that the effect sizes are both large.
+\textbf{Compared to community-maintained bindings for popular ML libraries, the officially-maintained bindings have higher coverage, shorter delays, and smaller technical lags.} Among the 133 bindings for the 40 popular ML libraries, 36 are officially-maintained bindings while 97 are community-maintained bindings~(27\% versus 73\%).
+Figure~\ref{fig:ml_cross_eco_official_compare} shows that the coverage of community-maintained bindings is mostly below 0.2 and the delays with the host libraries are mostly between 29 and 275 days.
+In contrast, the officially-maintained bindings have much more coverage (median of 11\%) and less delay (median of 34 days).
+The Mann-Whitney U test demonstrates significant differences in both coverage and delay distributions between officially-maintained bindings and community-maintained bindings.
+In addition, the values of Cliff's Delta $d$ are $0.475$ and $-0.819$ respectively, indicating large effect sizes.
+Furthermore, 45\% of the officially-maintained bindings experience zero technical lag, compared to 24\% of community-maintained bindings.
+Although officially-maintained bindings show lower proportions of major~(21\% vs. 32\%) and minor~(27\% vs. 40\%) technical lags compared to community-maintained bindings, they have a slightly higher proportion of micro lags~(7\% vs. 4\%).

-\textbf{51\% of the cross-ecosystem bindings do not follow the version numbers of their source library.} During the process of matching binding releases with their source releases, we noticed that 79 out of 155 bindings did not reuse any version number from their source library.
-Hence, the version numbers of these bindings are not aligned with the source libraries and developers could be confused by the different version numbers in bindings.
-In contrast, 19\%~(30 out of 155) of these bindings follow the version numbers of their source library for more than 75\% of the releases, and 8\%~(13 out of 155) bindings follow the version numbers in all releases.
+\textbf{69\% of the cross-ecosystem bindings do not follow the version numbers of their host library and 29\% of cross-ecosystem bindings do not specify the matching information anywhere.} During the process of matching binding releases with their host releases, we noticed that the majority~(92 out of 133) of bindings do not reuse any version number from their host libraries.
+This misalignment in version numbers could lead to confusion for developers.
+Furthermore, our manual review process revealed that 29\%~(38 out of 133) of the bindings do not provide explicit matching information.
+Particularly, the absence of matching information in community-maintained bindings~(89\% of those are without matching information) creates an additional challenge, potentially forcing developers to resort to trial-and-error methods to identify compatible versions.

-\hypobox{ \textbf{RQ3 Summary:} Generally, the coverage of releases of cross-ecosystem bindings for their source library is low and the technical lag is large.
-Officially-maintained bindings support more releases than community-maintained bindings and have a shorter technical lag. }